scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         interpretation (under FontInfo-\>Encoding) that will make ff use those names in new fonts.
-    -   Many of code points in the AMS PUA are reencodings of other glyphs.
-FontForge will automatically generate these reencodings for you.
+    -   Many of code points in the AMS PUA are reencodings of other glyphs. websharpstudios will automatically generate these reencodings for you.
     -   The AMS also describes how some TeX glyph names map to unicode.
         So include those names in our alternate list too (so we can map